-If you have a melanoma, irregular mole(s), basal cell carcinoma or another type of skin cancer, you should likely undergo removal and reconstructive procedures.
+If you have a melanoma, irregular mole(s), basal cell carcinoma or another type of skin cancer, you are likely a good candidate for skin cancer removal and reconstructive procedures.
 The treatment is best performed on early-stage skin cancer.
-It can rarely cure metastatic cancers.

 - Border irregularity

 Skin cancer reconstructive surgery can be performed 1 of 2 ways: At the time of skin cancer surgery, or after skin cancer surgery.

 The effects of skin cancer and skin cancer removal can leave a lasting impact on your appearance.
 Getting skin cancer reconstruction surgery can greatly improve the look of the treatment area.
 Our surgeons are dedicated to achieving natural-looking outcomes and will take great care to minimize any visible scarring and noticeable skin damage.

 Risks associated with skin cancer removal surgery may include infection, scarring, bleeding, rejection of skin graft, wound rupture, fluid buildup, nerve dysfunction and hematoma.

 For smaller forms of skin cancer, a local anesthetic may be used, but sometimes a general anesthetic is necessary.
 Stitches can be used to close a small incision, while large removals or those on the face, hands or feet may require a skin graft to close the wound.